qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

   _Add = _Wrapped . _BaseF . _TmAdd
   {-# INLINE _Add #-}
 ```
+so that we only have to supply an implementation of `_BaseF` in order to make use of `_Lit` and `_Add`.

+We have `INLINE` pragmas here to keep the cost of using the typeclass down.
+It seems to be standard for classy `Prissm`s approaches, and we'll see what that does for us when we start benchmarking this code.

 The simplest instance is for the case where `tm` _is_ `BaseF`, which is what we need to work with the `MyTerm` type specified above:
 ```haskell